 I can turn into a vegetarian for this burger.

 I added lots of veggie goodness to this big ass yumminess.
-Chickpeas, bulgur, oats, carrots, onions and mint to make it super wholesome.
-And I really needed it.
+Chickpeas, bulgur, oats, carrots, onions and mint made the burger super wholesome and filling.
+And I really needed this fun meal for myself.
 Last few days have been a meat overload, and for once in my life, I’m craving veggies.
 That doesn’t happen very often.
+But believe me, when it does, you must have a good recipe handy to turn to and fulfill your cravings!
+The ingredients of this burger patty have the nutrition content your body needs.
+Its safe to say that this is a rather fun way of consuming nutrients 😉

-The best part – turn these patties into tiny veg balls and stuff them in your pitas, or flatten them out for an awesome sandwich filling.
+The best part – turn these patties into tiny veg balls and stuff them in your pitas, serve them as cutlets with chutney or just flatten them out for an awesome sandwich filling.
 I love it when I can recycle recipes, and this is totally my big favorite right now.
+It is so versatile and goes with anything without feeling out of place.

 If you like this burger, also check out another awesomesauce Veggie Burger on my friend Sandhya’s blog.